SysKitTeam/docs-spdockit/explore-reports-and-create-documentation/audit-reports/audit-dashboard.md

 Tile is disabled when all Site Collections audit settings are disabled.

-__SP Groups Created and Number of Permissions Inheritance Broken__ a number of Sharepoint Groups Created and Permission Inheritance Broken.
+__SP Groups Created and Number of Permissions Inheritance Broken__ tile shows a number of Sharepoint Groups Created and Permission Inheritance Broken.
 Clicking on the tile drills to the Audit Log Details report.

 Horizontal bar charts are showing __Top Users by Activity__ as well as __Top Site Collections by Change__ which when clicked perform a drill to the Audit Log Details Report.